muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     Ignorance       | prefix 0s followed by IGNORANCE Boolean         | prefix 0b followed by FALSE or TRUE Integer         | leading 0..9 without any ./*^ and no 0b[F|T] or 0[L|c] prefix
-    Fraction        | leading 0..9 with at least 1 of ./*^ and no 0L or 0xy prefix
-    locationals     | prefix 0L
     Bits            | prefix 0bb or 0bo or 0bx
     Blob            | prefix 0xb or 0xx or 0xy
     Text            | "" or "..." or prefix [A..Z _ a..z] or prefix 0c